jm-observer/cozy-lapce/README.md

     - Avoid large memory copies
     - More fine-grained configuration options
 -  **Rust-First Development**: Recommended extensions include [Rust (by dzhou121)] and `Crates`.
 Support for other languages is not yet verified
+-  **Debugging is only supported on Windows**: To enable debugging features such as breakpoints, step execution, and variable inspection, install the [lldb-win](https://github.com/llvm/llvm-project/releases) plugin.
+Once installed, the editor will use the `lldb` backend to provide full debugging capabilities on Windows.

 ---